Holly919/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It attempts to match the current URL in the same way that a <Route> would.
+It's mostly useful for getting access to the match data without actually rendering a <Route> .

 2. How would you explain form validation to someone who has never programmed before?

+Form validation is a where a web-form checks if the information provided by a user is correct.
+The form will either let the user know that they messed up and need to fix something, or it will be validated and the user will be able to continue.

 3. In 1-2 sentences, define end to end testing.

+End-to-end testing is a technique that tests the entire software product from beginning to end to ensure the application flow behaves as expected.
+It defines the product’s system dependencies and ensures all integrated pieces work together as expected.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.